Since C++11, std::decay is introduced along with

 1 | // remove reference firstly and then cv-qualifier |

-in order not to confuse with
+We name our version DecayT in order not to confuse with

-original std::decay
+original std::decay.

 Array-to-pointer Decay